Behavior and Proper Caregiver Responses

 Responding to Confusion

 One of the most common behaviors of people with dementia will be confusion.
-This can be about where they are, who you are, etc. It can sometimes be frustrating and sad to see and individual you care for in this sort of situation.
+This can be about where they are, who you are, etc. It can sometimes be frustrating and sad to see the individual you care for in this sort of situation.
 But, remember that they don’t want to be in this situation either.
 Confusion can cause great anxiety.

-Unfortunately the way the brain is affected due to dementia causes things like memory loss.
+Unfortunately, the way the brain is affected due to dementia causes things like memory loss.
 Beyond that it causes other forms of cognitive impairment which does lead to confusion.

 The best way to respond again is gently to the situation.
 A person with dementia can be aided by guiding the person with short explanations to their questions.
 But, in other scenarios where that may not be working, try to focus on physical things that they can hold or photos that they can look at.
 They key here is to try and bring them back by guiding them or reminding them of something.